2026 Mercedes C-Class Electric: Everything we know [Update]

 Production & Release Date

-Production of the Mercedes C-Class Electric should take place in Bremen, Germany.
-During a media conference call on February 17, 2023, Källenius indicated it will start arriving at dealerships in 2026:
+Production of the Mercedes C-Class Electric is expected to take place in Bremen, Germany.
+During the Q4 2023 earnings conference call, Källenius indicated it will start arriving at dealerships in 2026:

 As for its competitors, the Tesla Model 3 is already the default choice for customers looking for a premium electric sedan in the D-segment.
 Future European D-segment rivals of the Mercedes C-Class Electric include the Neue Klasse-based BMW 3 Series Electric and the Audi A4 e-tron (Audi E4).